Apple Cider Whoopie Pies

 Freezing

-• To freeze, wrap each whoopie pie individually in plastic wrap and then place them in a freezer-safe bag or container.
+• Wrap each whoopie pie individually in plastic wrap or aluminum foil.

 Reheating